theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/skip-rows-in-reports.md

 ---
-title: Skipping Rows in Reports
+title: Skip Rows in Reports
 description: Skip Rows in Reports
 ---